habring/cnn_regularity/README.md

 ## Requirements
 * The code is written for Python 3 (versions >=3.9, <3.12).
-* Dependency management is handled with [poetry](https://python-poetry.org/docs/).
-For details on necessary package versions see the file `pyproject.toml`.
-Before using the code make sure you have installed poetry on your system.
+* Make sure you have installed [poetry](https://python-poetry.org/docs/) on your system as it is used for dependency management.
-* Also make sure that `wget` is installed on your machine, as the pre-trained U-nets will be donwloaded automatically using `wget.
+* Also make sure that `wget` is installed on your machine.
+The pre-trained U-nets will be donwloaded automatically using `wget.

 ## Reproduction of the results
  Clone the repository and in the root folder of the repository run the following command from your shell: